Yami Safdie

 Yamila Safdie (Haedo, Buenos Aires; October 20, 1997), known professionally as Yami Safdie, is an Argentine singer, internet personality, and songwriter.
 In 2023, she gained fame in Argentina with her song "De nada," and the following year, she became known across Latin America for her single "En otra vida" in collaboration with Lasso.

 Early life and education

-Safdie began studying singing and musical theater at age nine.
+From a Jewish family, Safdie began studying singing and musical theater at age nine.
 During her teenage years, she studied music at the Alberto Ginastera Conservatory and later pursued a degree in Performing Arts.
 At 19, she began uploading cover songs to her social media accounts, gaining a large audience on platforms like Instagram and TikTok.
 Between 2018 and 2020, she worked as a children's party entertainer.